-Laparoscopic Myomectomy is the surgical removal of fibroids from the uterus through a small keyhole incisions.
+Laparoscopic Myomectomy is the surgical removal of fibroids from the uterus through a small keyhole incision.
 Ideally done in unmarried women, married women not completed family, women willing to retain the uterus.
-In this procedure we remove only the fibroid by making a small incision on the fibroid and remove it by morcellator.
-Fibroids are benign disease of uterus.
-Distibution of fibroids – Intramural 75%, Submucous 15%, Subserous, Broad ligament & cervical fibroid < 1%.
+In this procedure, we remove only the fibroid by making a small incision on the fibroid and remove it by the morcellator.
+Fibroids are a benign disease of the uterus.
+Distribution of fibroids – Intramural 75%, Submucous 15%, Subserous, Broad ligament & cervical fibroid < 1%.

 What causes Fibroid?